 10 things you must pack for your safari

-What you must pack for your safari are your phone, music, tablet or laptop - and their respective chargers, country-specific adaptor plugs.
+If you are bringing your phone, music, tablet or laptop, don’t forget their respective chargers and country-specific adaptor plugs.

 7. Preventative Pharmaceuticals

 A good torch (flashlight) is a must.
 It can be pitch black in the bush or in your tent in the middle of the night.
 A rechargeable torch is ideal but a small battery-powered torch is sufficient.
-The new LED miner’s lights that fit on your head (and leave your hands free) are also a good option.
+A headlamp that sits on your head (and leaves your hands free) is also a good option.
 A smaller (pencil) torch for emergencies or looking at star maps is also worth considering.
 Most camps will provide a torch, or will walk you back to your tent as required, but being self-sufficient is always a good idea.

-A good book.
-It never hurts to have an interesting book when travelling.
+It never hurts to have an interesting book when traveling.
 You never know when you are going to be delayed at the airport or fall victim to Africa time!
-A travel diary or journal is something we recommend.
-You will see and experience so much in such a short period of time on safari, that the only way to maintain a good record of it will be to write it down.
+A travel diary or journal is also something we recommend.
+You will see and experience so much in such a short period of time on safari, and writing everything down will help you maintain a good record of it.
 It does require discipline, but will serve as an invaluable record of your safari adventure.

 9. Hand Luggage

-It is not advisable to wear any form of clothing that may be construed as “camouflage”.
-By this we mean any form of brown/green “combat” style coloring.
-Even if it is the latest fashion statement – and even if it is your 14 year old wearing it – and even if it is just a cap.
+It is not advisable to wear any form of clothing that may be interpreted as camouflage.
+This could be any form of brown/green combat-style coloring even if it is just a cap.
 Many African authorities have a disproportionate phobia about such garments and this could conceivably result in you being questioned or harassed by the police.
-It has the potential to cause you grief, so don’t do it.
-Do not take any expensive personal jewelry on safari.
-Be minimalist or take only those everyday items that you normally wear, like your wedding band, inexpensive earrings.
+It has the potential to cause you grief, so best avoided.

-With regard to securing your luggage, we would strongly suggest using one or more combination locks to secure zips together if your suitcase does not have its own locking mechanism.
+With regard to securing your luggage, we suggest using one or more combination locks to secure zips together if your suitcase does not have its own locking mechanism.
 Luggage tampering in airports does occur, unfortunately.
-Luggage straps that wrap around your suitcase can also deter, whilst shrink-wrapping facilities are available at some airports.
+Luggage straps that wrap around your suitcase can also deter, while shrink-wrapping facilities are available at some airports.

 Want To Go on an African Safari?